Numerical Reasoning Practice Tests, Examples, Sample Questions & 2025 Prep Guide

 Ensuring Your Equipment is Working

-Its a heart-breaking situation when you are well prepared but are not able to complete the test because a piece of your equipment fails in the middle of testing.
+It’s a heart-breaking situation when you are well prepared but are not able to complete the test because a piece of your equipment fails in the middle of testing.

 To avoid this, ensure every piece of your technology is in perfect working order several hours before testing.